ekaterinadvolkova/Weather-Application/README.md

 * API key is deleted from github for safety reasons.
 You need to create your own key so make the app work.
 * Correct `line 23` in `WeatherAPIClient.swift` by adding your key instead of `{Key is deleted}`

-## References
-The app is built with [this tutorial](https://betterprogramming.pub/simple-weather-app-with-swiftui-ac41200a9d4d).